cockroachdb/docs/v22.1/connect-to-the-database.md

 </div>

 {{site.data.alerts.callout_info}}
-To connect to CockroachDB with ActiveRecord, you must install the [ActiveRecord CockroachDB adapter](https://rubygems.org/gems/activerecord-cockroachdb-adapter).
+To connect to CockroachDB with Active Record, you must install the [Active Record CockroachDB adapter](https://rubygems.org/gems/activerecord-cockroachdb-adapter).
 {{site.data.alerts.end}}

-For more information about connecting with ActiveRecord, see the [official ActiveRecord documentation](https://guides.rubyonrails.org/active_record_querying.html).
+For more information about connecting with Active Record, see the [official Active Record documentation](https://guides.rubyonrails.org/active_record_querying.html).

 </div>